 - Aboriginal and Torres Strait Islander people

 - people living in rural and remote areas

 - people with disability

+- people with mental illness

 - people from culturally and linguistically diverse communities

-- people in the LGBTIQA+ community
+- people in the LGBTIQA+ community.

-- people with mental illness.

-To help the Program achieve equity, healthcare providers need to apply the Ahpra definition of cultural safety, which emphasises that culturally safe practice is the ongoing critical reflection of health practitioner knowledge, skills, attitudes, practicing behaviours and power differentials in delivering safe, accessible and responsive healthcare free of racism.
+To help the program achieve equity, healthcare providers need to apply the Ahpra definition of cultural safety, which emphasises that culturally safe practice is the ongoing critical reflection of health practitioner knowledge, skills, attitudes, practicing behaviours and power differentials in delivering safe, accessible and responsive healthcare free of racism.